 - Professor Alan Silman FMedSci, Professor of Musculoskeletal Health, University of Oxford

-- Professor Stephen Tollman, Director, MRC/Wits Rural Public Health and Health Transitions Research Unit (Agincourt), School of Public Health, University of Witwatersrand, South Africa
+- Professor Stephen Tollman, Director, MRC/Wits Rural Public Health and Health Transitions Research Unit (Agincourt), School of Public Health, University of the Witwatersrand, South Africa

 - Professor Jadwiga Wedzicha FMedSci, Professor of Respiratory Medicine, Imperial College London